 Missouri State’s office of residence life, housing and dining services is dedicated to providing beneficial learning opportunities in addition to positive, memorable on-campus living experiences.

 There are seven different residence halls where freshmen can live.
 These include:

 - Scholars House

 Each residence hall has Internet access, basic cable, a small computer lab, a kitchen area if your student wants to cook his or her own meal (or brownies for the new roommate’s birthday), laundry facilities and study rooms.

-Three dining centers on campus provide several locations for students to grab some food: the Blair-Shannon Dining Center, the Garst Dining Center and Kentwood Hall.
+Three dining centers on campus provide several locations for students to grab some food: Blair-Shannon Dining Center, Garst Dining Center and Kentwood Hall.
 Students may eat at any dining center using their BearPass Card and meal plan.